chungyin383/momentum-transformer/README.md

 # HKU MSc(CompSc) Project – Trading with the Momentum Transformer
 ## About
 This is the codebase for the captioned project.
 We aim to improve the performance of the TFT model mentioned in the paper [Trading with the Momentum Transformer: An Intelligent and Interpretable Architecture](https://arxiv.org/pdf/2112.08534.pdf).
-The codes are based on [Github](https://github.com/kieranjwood/trading-momentum-transformer) of the reference paper.
-At the top of each python file in this Github repository, we documented the parts that were edited by us.
-If no such documentation are found, that Python file comes from the reference paper without amendment.
+The codes are based on [Github](https://github.com/kieranjwood/trading-momentum-transformer) of the reference paper. **At the END of each python file in this Github repository, we documented the parts that were edited by us.**

 ## Requirements
 1. Create a virtual environment: `python -m venv momentum-transformer`